atrosekta/rust-electrical-wiki/content/utils.md

 - The elevator has an upkeep cost.
 For the first floor, it costs 1 High Quality Metal and 20 Metal Fragments.
 It costs an extra 20 Metal Fragments per floor but at the 4th floor, it costs an extra 1 High Quality Metal.
 A max height elevator shaft will have an upkeep cost 2 High Quality Metal and 120 Metal Fragments.
 - If someone is standing under the carriage as it descends, they will die.
 - The Elevator has a travel time of 1.6 seconds per floor.
+- Elevators cannot be placed next to each other or in a way that would have them touching the same intersection.

 ---